Do you need to transfer legal ownership?

 Overall

-The final point to note is that the Land Registry has a backlog of work to complete and has done for the last few years, so it may take some weeks - even months - before the actual changes made in your relevant TR1 form are reflected on the Land Registry's electronic and other records.
+The Land Registry has a backlog of work to complete and has for the last few years, so it may take some weeks - even months - before the actual changes made in your relevant TR1 form are reflected on the Land Registry's records.

 Which documents must be sent along with the TR1 Form?